rust-lang/cargo/src/doc/src/reference/unstable.md

 scripts has been stabilized in the 1.56 release.
 See the [build script documentation](build-scripts.md#outputs-of-the-build-script) for more information on specifying extra linker arguments.

+### configurable-env

+The `configurable-env` feature to specify environment variables in Cargo configuration has been stabilized in the 1.56 release.
+See the [config documentation](config.html#env) for more information about configuring environment variables.